Effective Date: April 21, 2014

 (11) Pipeline and Hazardous Materials Safety Administration (PHMSA), 49 CFR, Subtitle B, Chapter 1.

 (12) Public Contracts and Property Management, 41 CFR, Subtitle C, Chapters 101 and 102.

 (13) Strengthening Federal Environmental, Energy, and Transportation Management, Exec.
 Order No. 13423 (2007).

 a.
 This NPD is applicable to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.
-This directive applies to the Jet Propulsion Laboratory and other NASA contractors and grant recipients only to the extent specified in their contracts or grants.
+This directive applies to the Jet Propulsion Laboratory (a Federally Funded Research and Development Center) and other NASA contractors and grant recipients only to the extent specified in their contracts or grants.

 b.
 In this NPD, all mandatory actions (i.e., requirements) are denoted by statements containing the term "shall."
 The terms "may" or "can" denote discretionary privilege or permission, "should" denotes a good practice and is recommended, but not required, "will" denotes expected outcome, and "are or is" denote descriptive material.